seshagiri13/poekdex/README.md

 # poekdex
-Some of the changes i will bring for production would be adding authentication and authorisation to our api ,configure it to use https also will try to pool the restclient / httpclient so that we don't need to create the instances again
+**Some of the changes i will bring for production would be adding authentication and authorisation to our api ,configure it to use https also will try to pool the restclient / httpclient so that we don't need to create the instances again**

-in order to run the project first clone the repo then go to the pokedex folder
+In order to run the project first clone the repo then go to the pokedex folder

 run the following command
 dotnet restore